SMaloney2017/PvP-Profit-Calculator/README.md

 - ✓ Calculate Profit gained/ Lost

 ### Bugs to fix/ Concerns
-- 📓 Not certain to function correctly in multi or when multiple others are interacting with the user at their death (eg. following, trading, attacking).
+- 📓 Not certain to function correctly in multi or when multiple others are interacting with the user at their death (e.g. following, trading, attacking).
-- 🐞 K/D and deaths are only changed when you lose items (eg. no death count when nothing lost). -> Intend to fix so the plugin can still be useful for minigame combat such as LMS or Clan Wars.
+- 🐞 Any player who interacts with you (non-combat, e.g. trading or following) that you are also interacting with will appear as your opponent until your next interaction.
+Bug may occur if you die (to anything non-pvp) during this time which logs and attributes your death to that player, regardless if they were the one who killed you.